NPS Management Plan Goals

 NPS Management Plan Update

-In 2014 the Department of Environmental Services (DES) will be updating New Hampshire’s Nonpoint Source (NPS) Management Plan (Plan).
+In 2014 the Department of Environmental Services (DES) updated New Hampshire’s Nonpoint Source (NPS) Management Plan (Plan).
 The Plan serves as a non-regulatory road map to guide NPS Program activities including outreach, planning, and implementation projects.
 The Plan updates the state’s 1999 NPS Plan and outlines New Hampshire’s approach to addressing NPS pollution during years 2015 through 2019.

-Draft New Hampshire Nonpoint Source Management Plan (full document)
+New Hampshire Nonpoint Source Management Program Plan (full document)

 - Chlorides and Road Maintenance